andrew/ultimate-awesome/README.md

 - [Awesome-Multimodal-LLM](https://github.com/vincentlux/Awesome-Multimodal-LLM) - Reading list for Multimodal Large Language Models .
 - [awesome-ai-marketing](https://github.com/xaramore/awesome-ai-marketing) - A curated list of awesome AI tools for marketing, including content creation, analytics, personalization, and more.
 - [awesome-make](https://github.com/adelarsq/awesome-make) - A list about Make resources 🛠.
+- [awesome-qlik](https://github.com/ambster-public/awesome-qlik) - A curated list of awesome Qlik extensions and resources for Qlik Sense and QlikView.
 - [awesome-xapi](https://github.com/CiscoDevNet/awesome-xapi) - A curated list of developer resources to integrate with Webex Devices.
 - [awesome-dbos](https://github.com/dbos-inc/awesome-dbos) - A curated list of awesome DBOS resources 😎.
 - [awesome-vim-llm-plugins](https://github.com/jkitching/awesome-vim-llm-plugins) - An exhaustive list of vim plugins which make use of Large Language Models.